Facing Unexpected Job Loss: Can I Demand Better Compensation or Take Legal Action?

 rldhingra

-I agree with the opinion given by Mr. Abhay.
-So it is bvetter to take full and final and bid good bye to company.
+I concur with the advice provided by Mr. Abhay.
+Therefore, it may be advisable to settle for a full and final settlement and part ways with the company.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute